 Nuxeo applications come as ready-to-use applications, that you can quickly install and evaluate.
-However, if you plan to go in production, have several Nuxeo applications on the same machine or do some performance tests, here are some changes of configuration that we recommend to do, especially for advanced testing or before going into production.
+However, if you plan to go in production, here are some changes of configuration that we recommend to do.

 Nuxeo is designed by and for customization and extensibility: it is never required to edit a Nuxeo file, thus it should never be done.
 Following that principle will greatly ease the maintenance.

 You must never edit the content of the server but use the configuration properties, the configuration templates and the contributions.

 Mounting Data, Log and Temporary Directories as Volumes

 Any data written by Nuxeo should be stored outside the container run from the Nuxeo Docker image.
 This ensures that the data is persisted and independent from the container that could be killed and removed at any time.
 It also eases backups and upgrades.

 Thus, the following directories should be mounted as external volumes in the container run from the Nuxeo Docker image:

 docker run --name nuxeo \ -p 8080:8080 \ -v /path/to/nuxeo/data:/var/lib/nuxeo \ -v /path/to/nuxeo/log:/var/log/nuxeo \ -v /path/to/tmp:/tmp \ docker-private.packages.nuxeo.com/nuxeo/nuxeo:2021